-Want to know the average cost of health insurance?
-Find that out and see how you can choose the best insurance for your small business.
+Find out the average cost of health insurance and how to choose the best coverage for your small business.

 Average cost of insurance for a small business

-In 2016, the average cost of a small business group insurance plan bought through eHealth was $1,432/month.
+According to a 2018 eHealth report, the average cost of a small business group insurance plan bought through eHealth was:

 Sometime a higher premium actually saves money